 Reality: While some markets are competitive, many small business owners on Reddit report success with Google Ads when campaigns are properly targeted, use negative keywords effectively, and focus on local intent searches rather than broad terms.

-Local advertisers must navigate various regulations and platform policies:
+Local advertisers have to work within various regulations and platform policies:

 - Advertising Standards Authority (ASA) guidelines: All advertisements must be legal, decent, honest, and truthful